SpazTBC/sd-drivingschool/README.md

 **NPC not spawning:**
 - Check if `ped.enabled = true` in configuration
 - Verify coordinates are correct for your server
-- Ensure qb-target is installed and working
+- Ensure qb-target or ox_target is installed and working

+**Target interaction not working:**
+- Verify you have qb-target or ox_target installed
+- Check that the target system is detected correctly in console
+- Try setting `Config.Target` manually instead of 'auto'

 **Tests not starting:**
 - Check player has enough money